withastro/docs/src/pages/en/guides/images.md

 #### Remote Images

-To use or transform a remote image, pass a full URL to the `<Image />` component's `src` attribute.
+For remote images, pass a full URL to the `<Image />` component's `src` attribute.
 The `alt` attribute is also required.

-You can provide an output `format` (e.g. png, avif) to transform your image.
-Otherwise, the original image format will be used.
+A value for the `format` attribute (e.g. png, avif) to transform your remote image is required.
+The `<Image />` component cannot determine the original file format of a remote image, so you must provide an output format.

-You must either provide `width` and `height`, or one of the dimensions plus the required `aspectRatio` to avoid content layout shifts.
-The `<Image />` component cannot infer the dimensions of a remote image.
+You must also either provide `width` and `height`, or one of the dimensions plus the required `aspectRatio`.
+This is to avoid content layout shifts because the `<Image />` component does not know the dimensions of a remote image.

 #### Local Images in `public/`

 The `<Image />` component can also be used with images stored in the `public/` directory and the `src` attribute is relative to the public folder.
 It will be treated as a remote image, which requires either both `width` and `height`, or one dimension and an `aspectRatio` attribute.

-Alternatively, you can import an image from your `public/` directory in your frontmatter and use a variable in your `src` attribute.
-You cannot, however, import this path directly inside the component.

 #### Examples